 A protestant ceremony will typically last about an hour with readings, hymns and the signing of the register.
 The service is usually conducted by a vicar or a curate (deputy vicar) who will typically say some meaningful words before announcing the couple husband and wife.
 Some churches have a choir which adds a very nice atmosphere to your wedding and sometimes they can be asked to sing during the signing of the register.
 After the ceremony there is often time to take photos outside the church which would take between half an hour to an hour.

-Everyone invited to the sit down dinner travels from the church to the reception venue, where more vicar-bride-and-groomphotos would be taken and possibly the bouquet is thrown before sitting down to dinner.
+Everyone invited to the sit down dinner travels from the church to the reception venue, where more photos would be taken and possibly the bouquet is thrown before sitting down to dinner.

 Dinner is typically a three course meal with wine or a non-alcoholic drink, during which the speeches are made.
 The speeches are traditionally made by the bride's father, introducing the bride and groom, the groom who thanks the bridesmaids for being beautiful and guests for attending, and then finally the best man who thanks the groom for saying the bridesmaids were beautiful and then proceeds to take the mickey out of the groom.